Contract-based hierarchical control using predictive feasibility value functions: Conclusion

 \section{Conclusion}

-In this paper, we have introduced a contract-based hierarchical control strategy designed to address the challenges of modularization and safety.
-By establishing a contract in the form of an approximate slack value function, we enable the higher-level controller to efficiently evaluate the feasibility of reference trajectories without requiring detailed knowledge of the lower-level controller's model, constraints, or cost functions.
-Our method is validated through a case study involving a hierarchical control set-up consisting of a planner and a motion controller for autonomous driving.
+This paper introduced a contract-based hierarchical control strategy for modularization and safety.
+Using an approximate predictive feasibility value function as a contract, the higher-level controller efficiently evaluates reference trajectory feasibility without needing detailed lower-level model, constraint, or cost function knowledge.
+We validated our method through an autonomous driving case study with a hierarchical planner and motion controller.